lbarker/weblbdesigns.dev/README.md

-# weblbdesigns.dev
-Online portfolio | www.weblbdesigns.com
+# Online Portfolio | www.weblbdesigns.com

-Work in progress . . .  not finished yet.
-Expected completion is 9/20/15
+Interested in how I built my online portfolio located at www.weblbdesigns.com?
+Well here ya go, all the nitty gritty can be found right here!